2012- : Drew University. Director of Writing Across the Curriculum, Professor of English.

 Writing Studies, Written Communication, and Composition

-Introduction to Writing and Communication Studies, Writing for Social Media, Theory and Practice of Writing Center Tutoring, Theory and Practice of Writing Across the Curriculum and Peer-to-Peer Mentoring, Writing Feature and Magazine Articles, Writing in the Discipline of English, The Essay: Travel Writing from Montaigne to Bryson, various advanced writing intensive courses.
+Introduction to Writing and Communication Studies, Writing for Social Media, Writing for Wikipedia, Theories of Authorship, Writing Feature and Magazine Articles, Writing in the Discipline of English, The Essay: Travel Writing from Montaigne to Bryson, various advanced writing intensive courses.

 Creative Non-fiction: The Personal Essay, Memoir, Travel Writing.
 (Undergraduate and graduate level)

 Composition courses at all levels: Educational Opportunities Summer Bridge Courses, basic writing, developmental writing one-year stretch course, first-year composition, college writing, advanced composition, research writing, Drew Seminar.